krHimanshu123/krHimanshu123/README.md

 ---

 Welcome to my GitHub!
-I'm **Himanshu Kumar**, a passionate and dedicated third-year B.Tech student with a strong interest in software development, problem solving, and modern tech stacks.
+I'm **Himanshu Kumar** (`krHimanshu123`), a passionate and dedicated third-year B.Tech student with a strong interest in software development, problem solving, and modern tech stacks.
 I love building robust applications and continuously learning new tools and technologies.

 ---